begbaj/vim-icue/README.md

 Make sure you have all python3 dependencies installed on your machine by running `pip install -r requirements.txt`.

 ### Plugging in
-Now you can plug vim-icue into your nvim just by putting (if you're using vim-plug as your plugin manager) `Plug 'begbaj/vim-icue'` in the  *plugin section* in your **init.vim** as follows:
+Plug vim-icue into your nvim just by putting (if you're using vim-plug as your plugin manager) `Plug 'begbaj/vim-icue'` in the  *plugin section* in your **init.vim** as follows:

 ```init.vim
 call plug#begin()